'

 20 Bedford Way – Central London Venue

 20 Bedford Way is a Central London venue ideal for conferences and events of all sizes.
 Our flagship Logan Hall conference space has a capacity of 910 people and is kitted out with the latest A/V equipment.
 It is available for hire at affordable rates.
-Get in contact today to find out more.
+Get in touch today to find out more.

 Further Reading